A full cottage garden bed costs about the same as dinner out. Ten packets of seed, some compost, and a free afternoon. That is the whole investment.

 | Rudbeckia | ‘Indian Summer’ | Botanical Interests | $3.49 |

-That leaves a few dollars for a bag of compost if your soil needs it.
-Dollar Tree sells small bags for $1.25.
-A 40-lb bag from a garden center runs about $4.
+That leaves room for a bag of compost if your soil needs it.
+A 40-lb bag from a garden center runs $4-6.

 The 4x8 Bed Layout